trinityprivacy/firefox-hardening/README.md

 #### Remove Firefox from Snap

-This is an optional step, but as lot of people do not like snap package manager, I thought to add this step as well in case you want a fresh install
+This is an optional step, but as lot of people do not like snap package manager, I thought to add this step as well in case you want to make a fresh install

 On your computer open a terminal and type:
 ```bash